walinejs/waline/docs/en/quick-start.md

 const Waline = require('@waline/client');

 new Waline({
-  el:'#waline',
+  el: '#waline',
   // other config
-})
+});
 ```

 ## Comment Managment

 Waline has a simple admin control panel, we can mange comment data in it.
 We can register in your site url `<serverURL>/ui/register` after we deployed successfully.
 The first register one is administrator.
 You can see comment management UI after login.
 Collection it for the next use!